timrae/drivepy/README.md

 drivepy
 =======

-High level python drivers for scientific laboratory instruments.
+High level python wrappers for drivers of scientific laboratory instruments.

 So far there are classes for the following instruments:
 * Thor Labs and Melles-Griot APT Piezoelectric controllers